rstudio/reticulate/README.md

 * TensorFlow for R requires version 0.12 or greater of TensorFlow.

-* TensorFlow for R is currently only compatible with OS X and Linux (support for Windows will likely be added over the next few months).

 * You should NOT install TensorFlow with Anaconda as there [are issues with](https://github.com/ContinuumIO/anaconda-issues/issues/498) the way Anaconda builds the python shared library that prevent dynamic linking from R.